clementlandrin/igr202/README.md

 -distance to the camera along focal axis (press the 3 numeric key) -orientation of the surface with respect to the camera (press the 4 numeric key)

-X-Toon shading with a distance to the camera along camera axis criteria:

 ![Alt text](Images/x_toon_shading-depth.png?raw=true "X-Toon shading with a distance to the camera along camera axis criteria")

+*X-Toon shading with a distance to the camera along camera axis criteria*

 The resulting effect is that color changes are more sudden in the farthest regions than in the nearest ones.
 This way, less attention is paid to the silhouette.
 This effect only depends on the texture and the criteria.